rpoe/observergo/README.md

 # observergo
 An implementation of the observer pattern in go.

-It is based on the concept of multiple users accessing one data object.
+We need the observer pattern in situations where we have one data object being used by multiple users at the same time.